Approval workflows are an integral part of controlling spend, they are responsible for deciding who should approve a request.

 Cost centre owner

 Cost centre owners are defined via the specific cost centre.
 A cost centre can have one primary owner and a number of co-owners however co-owners are not used at all by the approval logic when it comes to the 'cost centre owner' role.
+Cost centre owners also have visibility permissions, allowing them to view all expenses associated with their cost centre via the Payments tab.
+While co-owners do not influence approval logic, they share the visibility permissions of the primary owner.

 Reporting manager

 This reporting manager role automatically identifies the current manager of the requestor and redirects the spend request to them for review.
+Team Managers, as reporting managers, can also view all expenses submitted by their direct reports.
+This visibility extends through the Payments tab, offering comprehensive oversight of team expenditures.

 The reporting manager of an employee can be set in 2 ways: